Coming up with original party entertainment ideas for your next party gets challenging the more parties we do.

 To start this process off, I think about the type of people I’m planning to invite.
 I then think about the type of experience I want these people to have, and what I can realistically afford cost-wise to pull it off.

-The first 2 points help me form the heart of your party.
+The first two points help me form the heart of your party.
 From there, I then work out how to fill the party, and then advertise the party as a concept.

 If you’re inviting music lovers, for example, and you want everyone to experience different music, you can get people to dress in their favourite era of music as a starting point.